bloopsoup/DANGERdice/docs/src/gui.md

 <br>

 _What will I do with this information?
 I've written this documentation as a personal note to myself and for_ _my future projects.
-You can read on if you're a curious on how an engine works in more detail!_
+You can read on if you're curious on how an engine works in more detail!_

 The `gui` folder implements all the UI and displayable elements that are seen in the game.
 These elements are made up of components implemented in `/core`.
 Notable folders include: